intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 16. Liaising with stream managers and other representatives of the streams as needed.

-17. Announcing and providing on-line access to RFCs.
+17. Announcing and providing online access to RFCs.

-18. Providing an on-line system to submit RFC Errata.
+18. Providing an online system to submit RFC Errata.

-19. Providing on-line access to approved RFC Errata.
+19. Providing online access to approved RFC Errata.

 20. Providing backups.